Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In another 1/2 kilometer, continuing on the Carretera, walking northward, you pick up a bike path, and at 4.4 kilometers for the day, pass by a huge sports complex on your left, the Olímpico de León.

-Shortly thereafter at about 4.8 kilometers, pass by the sign letting you know you are leaving the city limits of León.
+Shortly thereafter after about 4.8 kilometers, pass by the sign letting you know you are leaving the city limits of León.
 There are now huge nets rising up on your left, containing the balls within the sports grounds.

 León City Limits at 5.0 Kilometers into Day One, Camino San SalvadorLeón City Limits at 5.0 Kilometers into Day One, Camino San Salvador